afinemax/afinemax/README.md

 # Astronomy Is Looking Up! 🧙‍♂️🐚📡💫
 <a href="https://afinemax.github.io/afinemax1/afinemax_resume.pdf" target="_blank">Academic Resume</a> | <a href="https://afinemax.github.io/afinemax1/afinemax_datascience_python_dev_cv.pdf" target="_blank">Industry Resume</a> | [Personal Website](https://afinemax.github.io/afinemax1/) | [Reference Sheets](https://github.com/afinemax/dev-reference/) |  **U.S. and Canadian Citizen** <br>

+### About Me:

+I'm Max Fine, a graduate student in Physics & Astrophysics at the University of Amsterdam and a member of the [AstroFlash](https://astroflash-frb.github.io/) group and the [CHIME/FRB](https://www.chime-frb.ca/) collaboration.
+My research centers on Fast Radio Bursts—both detecting them and using them as tools to probe the universe.
+I’m broadly interested in radio transients, pulsars, scintillation, cosmic magnetism, observational cosmology, and polarization, as well as the instrumentation and software that make cutting-edge radio astronomy possible.
+I'm also deeply engaged with data science for radio and multimessenger astronomy, with experience in algorithm design, scalable software pipelines, and machine learning.

+Outside of research, I enjoy reading, exploring new cafés in search of the perfect latte, tinkering with Raspberry Pis, and throwing a frisbee when the weather allows.

 ---

 ### 🔭 Projects & Research: